 - Inspect, copy, and request amendment of all records maintained by us and to receive a paper copy of this policy

-- Unsubscribe to email marketing by clicking unsubscribe at the bottom of the email which removes you permanently from Constant Contact’s database
+- Unsubscribe to email marketing by clicking unsubscribe at the bottom of the email which removes you permanently from Constant Contact’s database.

 - If you are a client who has been input into HMIS, you have a right to opt out of having your data, information and records disclosed to HUD/HMIS and affiliated agencies by providing notice to us, and that you are entitled to services regardless of your decision.
-Additionally, you may revoke this consent at any time by providing written notice to NVHS at the address listed earlier “Attn: Jennifer Taylor”.
+Additionally, you may revoke this consent at any time by providing written notice to NVHS at the address listed earlier “Attn: Elizabeth Harris”.